RRethy/tagrity/README.md

 #
 # Default: []
 extensions_blacklist: [erb, html, txt]

-# how to integrate with git
-# git_strategy: TRACKED | IGNORED | NA
-# TRACKED: only index files tracked by git
-# IGNORED: only index files which are not ignored by git
-# NA: don't use git, index all files under pwd
-#
-# Default: NA
-git_strategy: IGNORED

 # which paths (relative to pwd) to ignore
 # It's usually better to avoid this since tagrity integrates with git by